Landtag of Liechtenstein: Qualifications

 Citizens who have attained the age of 18, have permanent residency in the country and have lived in the country for at least one month before the election can vote, and all eligible voters can run for office.
 A group of at least 30 voters per constituency has the right to nominate a list of candidates.
-However, voters can only sign support for nomination for a single list.
+However, voters can only support a nomination for a single list.

 Women in Liechtenstein were granted the right to vote in 1984, and thus could not stand for election in the Landtag before then.

 Election

 Under the Constitution of 1921, the size of the Landtag was set at 15 members.
 A constitutional amendment approved in a 1988 referendum increased the number to 25, starting with the 1989 elections.
 Each of the 25 members is elected for a four-year term by open list proportional representation from two constituencies, Oberland with 15 seats and Unterland with 10 seats.
-The electoral threshold is 8%.
-Unterland consists of Eschen, Gamprin, Mauren, Ruggell and Schellenberg; Oberland consists of Balzers, Planken, Schaan, Triesen, Triesenberg and Vaduz.
+The electoral threshold is 8% (which equals 2 seats).
+Unterland consists of the municipalities of Eschen, Gamprin, Mauren, Ruggell and Schellenberg; Oberland consists of Balzers, Planken, Schaan, Triesen, Triesenberg and Vaduz.
 The type of open list procedure used is panachage, which allows voters to vote for as many candidates as there are seats to be filled, as well as to delete names from a list and to add names from another list.